A space shuttle, external tank and two rocket boosters on display at the U.S. Space & Rocket Center

 - Huntsville (HSV)

-A high-tech city with a rich historical legacy
+A high-tech city with a historical legacy and international appeal

-• Huntsville was ranked the fourth most optimistic city in America by Gallup (September 2011).
+Huntsville was ranked the fourth most optimistic city in the USA by Gallup.